 - Utensils, receptacles, tableware and cutlery.

-All these materials can present a potential risk of food contamination, which is why there are dedicated legal regulations to protect the health of consumers.
-The regulation relating to MOCA is EC 1935/2004, which lays out a series of requirements that those objects must meet.
+All these materials can represent a potential risk of food contamination, which is why there are dedicated legal regulations to protect the health of consumers.
+The regulation which deals with MOCA is EC 1935/2004 and expose a series of requirements that those objects must meet.

 In particular, MOCA must be inert enough that they do not endanger human health, do not modify the composition of foods and do not damage the food’s organoleptic properties.
 Regulation EC 2023/2006, on the other hand, establishes the manufacturing criteria for MOCA, but there are also many Italian regulations covering this.